 Reporting on mental health, alcohol and other drugs

-For media reporting in this area, the Mindframe website is a great resource to help you provide responsible, accurate and sensitive representation of mental illness and suicide in the media.
+For media reporting in this area, the Mindframe website is a great resource to help you provide responsible, accurate and sensitive representation of mental illness, suicide, and alcohol and other drugs in the media.
 There you can find their guide for safe reporting of mental illness and their guidelines for communicating about alcohol and other drugs.